Andempathy/Recommendation-system-based-on-ripplenet/README.md

   - `model/`
     - `ripplenet.pt`: model trained and saved;
 - `src/`
+  - `preprocess.py`: preprocess the info and data in the file;
   - `data_loader.py`: load data from the file preprocessed;
   - `model.py`: model itself;
   - `train.py`: train;